hantsy/spring7-sandbox/docs/jackson.md

 The `spring-boot-starter-jackson-test` sets up a minimal JSON test context for use with `@JsonTest`.
 Inject `JacksonTester` into your tests to assert JSON serialization and deserialization.

-Here's a simple `Person` example you can use in tests.
+Here's a simple `Person` example class will be used in our tests.

 ```java
 record Person(